The Oswald in Mexico City Dossier

 Let’s head up the steps to the Cuban Consulate, then, open the door, and see who walks into the room.

 Note: This Oswald in Mexico City Dossier submission cycle is for that theme only, as described above.
 Vautrin is not open to general topics fiction submissions at this time.
 Inasmuch as we’ve made that clear, any submissions that fall outside the described theme will not be acknowledged.
 The Vautrin staff is small even by small literary journal standards.
 Submission cycles have to be carefully planned to prevent administrative overload.
 The magazine will open for a normal cycle in the not-too-distant future.

 No flash fiction.

-Limit one short story or essay submission per writer.
+Limit one short story submission per writer.

 Address submissions to Todd Robins and send to: